t5mat/night/README.md

 This tool replaces your project's colors to colors provided by a file.

-You can use it with one of the included 32-color files generated from [matplotlib colormaps](https://matplotlib.org/stable/tutorials/colors/colormaps.html), or create/generate your own colors files and apply them to your projects without having to manually setup each one in `Project -> Project Colors Setup`.
+You can use it with one of the included 32-color files (generated from [matplotlib colormaps](https://matplotlib.org/stable/tutorials/colors/colormaps.html)), or create/generate your own colors files and apply them to your projects without having to manually setup each one in `Project -> Project Colors Setup`.

 <details>
 <summary>Usage</summary>

-Open your project.
+1. Open your project.

-Go to `Project -> Project Colors Setup -> Presets` and use `Number of Basic Colors` and `Number of Color Tints` to set the amount of colors you want for your project (click Apply). **Patching works only for projects with colors named "Color 1", "Color 2"...**, so if any of your colors have been renamed, clicking Apply in the Presets tab will also reset their names to default.
+2. Go to `Project -> Project Colors Setup -> Presets` and use `Number of Basic Colors` and `Number of Color Tints` to set the amount of colors you want for your project (click Apply). **Patching works only for projects with colors named "Color 1", "Color 2"...**, so if any of your colors have been renamed, clicking Apply in the Presets tab will also reset their names to default.

-Save, close, **AND BACKUP** your project file.
+3. Save, close, **AND BACKUP** your project file.

-Launch the Project Colors Patcher from the tray menu.
+4. Launch the Project Colors Patcher from the tray menu.
 Choose your project file and then a colors file.
 The tool will replace the colors in your project with colors from the colors file (patching a 32-color project with a 64-color file will only use up to 32 colors from the colors file, etc).

-When you open your project again, you should now see the new colors.
+5. Open your project again to see the new colors.

 </details>